DCAN-Labs/cdni-brain/docs/processing-sop.md

     - As you make your edits, you will need to test that it works.
 Instructions on modifying the script and testing are [here](wrappers.md).
     - Note: it is possible that a wrapper does not exist for your codebase already, and you will have to adapt a current one to fit your needs.

-7. Estimate the space and resources needed for your outputs by running the codebase you intend to run on all subjects on 3-5 first.
+7. Estimate the space and resources needed for your outputs by running the codebase you intend to run on all subjects on a small sample (3-5 subjects) first.
     - For more information, see [Data Storage/Tracking](storage.md) and [Resource Optimization](optimizing.md#seff).
 Adjust the resources for your jobs accordingly.

 8. Submit the rest of your jobs.